Managing Packages in RStudio Team#

 A private RStudio Package Manager instance is a requirement to successfully run RStudio Team when:

-- The environment is offline or air-gapped so RStudio Server Pro and RStudio Connect will not have direct internet access to public RStudio Package Manager
+- The environment is offline or air-gapped so RStudio Workbench and RStudio Connect will not have direct internet access to public RStudio Package Manager

 - Packages must be validated into the environment